geometry-zsh/geometry/plugins/node/README.md

 # Node

 Node plugin.
-Displays node and npm version.
+Displays node and npm version only.

 ## Configuration